tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   X = df.YearsExperience.values.reshape(-1, 1)
   ```

-  * Scikit-learn cannot take in a pandas Series directly.
+  * Scikit-learn cannot take in a Pandas Series directly.

   * `reshape(-1, 1)` reshapes, or formats, the data.